Connect with us

 Managers and coaches will also come under scrutiny when the season kicks off with technical areas to be more rigorously monitored.

-While the measures have been taken by the top echelons of the game, Non-League will also be impacted. chief executive Michael Tattersall said: “This comes from the Premier League really.
+While the measures have been taken by the top echelons of the game, Non-League will also be impacted.
+National League chief executive Michael Tattersall said: “This comes from the Premier League really.
 They’re concerned about how it looks on TV when you get players surrounding referees trying to get concessions out of them.

 “I don’t think we have that same sort of issue, though any team that employs those kinds of tactics can expect a greater disciplinary approach from referees.